unbxd/search-JS-library/docs/configurations/FacetsConfig.md

 {: .d-inline-block }

 Element

 {: .label }

-Element in which to render the selected facets.
+"selectedFacetsEl" is a config that specifies the HTML element where selected facets will be displayed.
+The selectedFacetsEl property is used to specify a container element, such as a div, that will be used to display the selected facets.
 If you don’t provide this element selected facets will be rendered along with the facet blocks.

 ### Default Value
 {: .no_toc }